szymonwilczek/wavelength/README.md

 A detailed overview of the technologies employed, their specific roles, and their application within the Wavelength project can be found in the **"Technologies"** section of the [PDF](./wavelength.pdf).

 ## 🚧 Challenges and Solutions

-During the rigorous development of Wavelength, I encountered numerous technical challenges that demanded creative and robust solutions.
-Overcoming these hurdles has significantly contributed to the project's stability and sophistication, transforming obstacles into opportunities for innovation and demonstrating advanced problem-solving capabilities:

-- **OpenGL Performance Optimization:** I tackled complex issues related to graphics rendering performance through meticulous shader optimization, efficient vertex reduction techniques, and the strategic implementation of caching mechanisms.
-These efforts were crucial in ensuring smooth visual experiences and maintaining high frame rates, even with intricate UI elements and dynamic content, preventing lag and ensuring a fluid user interface across various hardware configurations.

-- **Thread Synchronization Management:** Ensuring flawless concurrent operations in a real-time communication system, where multiple tasks run simultaneously (e.g., UI updates, network I/O, audio processing), was paramount.
-I've implemented thread synchronization mechanisms utilizing mutexes, robust queues for inter-thread communication, and asynchronous operations.
-This approach effectively eliminated common concurrency issues such as starvation, livelocks, and deadlocks, guaranteeing stable and predictable multi-threaded execution.

-- **Multimedia Support:** Integrating diverse multimedia capabilities, particularly with decoding various file formats, presented significant challenges.
-The adoption of the powerful FFmpeg library was a key strategic decision.
-Despite the myriad segmentation errors, memory leaks, and complex memory management issues initially encountered during FFmpeg integration, persistent debugging, extensive error handling, and refinement led to reliable and high-quality multimedia playback and transmission within the application.

-- **Interface Consistency:** Maintaining a consistent and intuitive user experience across the entire application, despite its growing complexity and evolving feature set, was a core design principle.
-This was achieved by designing highly reusable UI components (e.g., custom buttons, input fields, message bubbles) and strictly adhering to consistent naming conventions and robust coding standards throughout the entire codebase, promoting maintainability, scalability, and a cohesive user experience that is easy to learn and use.

-This project stands as one of the most rewarding and impactful endeavors I have undertaken, showcasing a deep understanding of complex software engineering principles and a commitment to quality.
-I am dedicated to its continued development and refinement, ensuring Wavelength remains at the cutting edge of communication technology.

 For a more detailed technical dive into the specific challenges faced and the solutions implemented, please refer to the **"Issues and solutions"** section within the accompanying [PDF](./wavelength.pdf).